ApoorvaJ/BlenderSFM/README.md

 The project is currently at a very early stage in development.
 I will be adding features and refactoring the code in the coming weeks.

 These are the main areas I will be focusing on:
 - Developing a GUI.
 Currently the add-on takes photos from C:\sfminput and writes to C:\sfmoutput.
-Also, progress is only seen in the console window.
+Progress is only seen in the console window.
 - Refactoring the code.
 - Adding support for Linux.
 Currently, the code has only been tested on 32-bit Windows.
-- Support for unknown camera profiles.
+- Support for adding camera specs.
-- A single zip file for installation.

 Installation and Execution
 --------------------------

-1. Place the code into Blender's addon folder. e.g. C:\Program Files\Blender Foundation\Blender\2.69\scripts\addons\blenderSFM
-2. Install Python 3.3
-3. Install PIL for Python 3.3
+1. Download the project as ZIP, extract it and place the BlenderSFM-master folder in the Blender addons folder e.g. C:\Program Files\Blender Foundation\Blender\2.69\scripts\addons.
-4. Copy the PIL folder from Python 3.3's lib/site-packages to the addon folder
+2. Rename the BlenderSFM-master folder to blenderSFM.
-5. Create a C:\sfminput folder with the input photos.
-The photos need to be taken by a known camera profile.
-These sample images work: https://github.com/TheFrenchLeaf/Bundler/tree/master/examples
+3. Create a C:\sfminput folder and place input photos inside this folder.
+Sample images: https://github.com/TheFrenchLeaf/Bundler/tree/master/examples
-6. Create an empty folder C:\sfmoutput
+4. Create an empty folder C:\sfmoutput
-7. Run Blender as administrator, enable the addon "BlenderSFM"
+5. Run Blender as administrator, enable the addon "BlenderSFM"
-8. Window -> Toggle System Console
+6. Window -> Toggle System Console
-9. Add -> Mesh -> Point Cloud
+7. Add -> Mesh -> Point Cloud